RadialDevGroup/ombudsman/management/ONBOARDING.md

  - How to communicate vacations/absences
  - Explain calendar (part time employees should post their time they will be in office)

-## Policy Repo

-  - Go over the policy repo, including the Process documentation for it.
-  - Please ask the new employee to review the folders named employee_expectations and whatever else is relevant for the particular role.
-  - Review [Values](onboarding/VALUES.md) as documented in the intents of existing policies

 ## Attendance

   - Commitments